 Let’s dive on in…

 Before I talk about how to take more time off from your business, let’s talk about why.

-Of course, there are all the usual reasons “why” that are touted by so many people, and yet we still don’t listen to them – such as giving yourself an opportunity to refresh, to re-energise, and to get new perspective.
+Of course, there are all the usual reasons that are touted by so many people, and yet we still don’t listen to them – such as giving yourself an opportunity to refresh, to re-energise and to get a new perspective.

 We created these businesses so that we could also achieve our life goals and our lifestyle goals.

-There are so many great benefits for you personally, in taking that time out from your business, but also it’s taking out time taking time out for your business, because ultimately you are your business’ greatest asset, and in taking time out from your business, you are actually nurturing its most valuable asset.
+There are so many great benefits for you personally in taking that time out from your business.
+But also it’s about taking time out for your business, because ultimately you are your business’s greatest asset, and in taking time out from your business, you are actually nurturing its most valuable asset.

 We don’t often think about the bottom line of not taking time out…